HotDB-Community/hotdb-documents/docs/en/v2.5.6/cross-idc-disaster-recovery.md

 ![](assets/cross-idc-disaster-recovery/image78.png)

-For example, if you select \"Server Connection Information: show processlist\" in \"Query Command\", the server connection information of the master compute node server in the current active center is displayed by default:
+For example, if you select "Server Connection Information: show processlist" in "Query Command", the server connection information of the master compute node server in the current active center is displayed by default:

 ![](assets/cross-idc-disaster-recovery/image79.png)